 - Samsung Galaxy S21: Everything you need to know

 - Samsung Galaxy S21 vs Galaxy S20: Key differences explained

-These are the best Samsung phones in 2021
+These are the best Samsung phones

 The headline news about the Samsung Galaxy S21 is the price: Samsung has dropped the price of the entire S21 range so they’re $200 cheaper than last year’s S20s, with the S21 coming in at the same price as Apple’s iPhone 12.
 But there’s more to the S21 than its price tag.
 Its new processors deliver significantly improved CPU and graphics performance as well as better battery life, and its 120Hz display is designed to deliver super-smooth motion in video, games and apps.